faithvoid/script.cortanaserverbrowser/README.md

 - Comes with "Insignia Connection Test", a utility which makes sure your DNS is correctly set to Insignia's.

 ## Bugs:
+- Sometimes game events don't show up the first time.
+This doesn't seem to be XBMC-specific, as this happens on my PC too.
+Just try loading it again and it should work.
 - You tell me.

 ## To Do (100%):